jren-jane/bank-for-pros/README.md

 ## Notes
 Although the app is still small, I am keeping good practices in its development, and trying to exploit the advantages of object-oriented programming:
-* No scriptlets: Scriptlets are strictly avoided in JSP pages
+* No scriptlets: Scriptlets are strictly avoided in JSP pages, and the app takes the form of a small MVC.
 * Encapsulation: Account information, such as currency types and client id, is encapsulated when it is passed around, so the application is extensible and can include more types of accounts tomorrow--for instance, debit and credit accounts
 * Inheritance: Transaction tasks--and other tasks yet to be implemented--inherit from the abstract task class, following the template design pattern.
 Thus anyone who creates a new type of task has to implement the record transaction method, yet does not have to duplicate its code.
 * Pages are styled so they can be rendered nicely on screens of different sizes